 This method helps contractors manage cash flow while aligning with project progress.
 It also gives homeowners visibility and control over how their funds are used.

-These payment arrangements help ensure accountability and minimize delays.
 A2Z Construction provides detailed payment breakdowns before work begins and sticks to predefined billing stages.

 Change orders are a common income stream and risk factor.
 They occur when clients request additions or alterations mid-project.
 Contractors typically charge: